phillips1021/phillips_b2_examples/CourseMergePrototype/README.txt

 So running this B2 will NOT merge any courses.
 See the TODO in class SelectChildCoursesAction.java.

-IMPORTANT: This B2 has not been fully tested or used in production.

 This B2 was tested on Blackboard Learn 9.1 Service Pack 9.

 The project was created using the Blackboard Building Block